trueos/trueos-docs/trueos-handbook/postinstall.rst

 Time Zone Selection Screen
 ==========================

-The next configuration screen, shown in :numref:`Figure %s: Select Time Zone <config2b>`, allows you to select your timezone.
+The next configuration screen, shown in :numref:`Figure %s <config2b>`, allows selection of the timezone.

 .. _config2b:

 .. figure:: images/config2b.png

+   : Select Time Zone

-Use the drop-down menu to select the city closest to your location.
-If the system is connected to the Internet, the installer will most likely have the correct timezone already selected.
+Use the drop-down menu to select the city closest to the system's location.
+If the system is connected to the Internet, the installer will attempt to detect the correct timezone.

-If the system is dual booting and the other operating system expects the BIOS to use UTC, also check the box "Set BIOS to UTC time".
+If the system is dual booting and the other operating system expects the BIOS to use UTC, also check :guilabel:`Set BIOS to UTC time`.

-A default system hostname will be created for you.
-If you wish t o change the default, type in the desired hostname in the "System Hostname" field.
-If the computer is a member of a DNS domain, you can also input the "Domain Name".
+A default system hostname will be created.
+To change the name, type the desired hostname in the :guilabel:`System Hostname` field.
+If the computer is a member of a DNS domain, the "Domain Name" is also an option.

-When finished, click "Next" to proceed to the next screen.
+When finished, click :guilabel:`Next` to proceed to the next screen.

 .. index:: password
 .. _Set Root Password Screen: